istio/istio.io/content/docs/setup/kubernetes/istio-cni-install/index.md

 The Istio CNI plugin identifies pods requiring traffic redirection to/from the accompanying Istio proxy sidecar by checking that the pod meets all of the following conditions:

-1. The pod is NOT in a Kubernetes namespace in the configured `exclude_namespaces` list
+1. The pod is NOT in a Kubernetes namespace in the configured `exclude_namespaces` list.
-1. The pod has a container named `istio-proxy`
+1. The pod has a container named `istio-proxy`.
-1. The pod has more than 1 container
+1. The pod has more than 1 container.
-1. The pod has no annotation with key `sidecar.istio.io/inject` OR the value of the annotation is `true`
+1. The pod has no annotation with key `sidecar.istio.io/inject` OR the value of the annotation is `true`.

 ### Traffic redirection details